emranxec/KeepLearning/README.md

 > It means that if the server can’t satisfy all the requested changes, it doesn’t modify the target entity.

 > if the request is successfully executed, the server returns the success code 204 to the client.
 Otherwise, the server returns an error code

+> Since Only data that need to be modified if send in the request body as a payload , It has Low Bandwidth

 ##### PUT is idempotent by definition.
 So, PUT is a more fault-tolerant option than PATCH, making it a better choice in the considered case.